aws/aws-cdk/packages/aws-cdk/README.md

 > [!WARNING]
 > `cdk gc` currently only supports garbage collecting S3 Assets.
 You must specify `cdk gc --unstable=gc --type=s3` as ECR asset garbage collection has not yet been implemented.

-`cdk gc` garbage collects isolated S3 assets from your bootstrap bucket via the following mechanism:
+`cdk gc` garbage collects unused S3 assets from your bootstrap bucket via the following mechanism:

 - for each object in the bootstrap S3 Bucket, check to see if it is referenced in any existing CloudFormation templates
-- if not, it is treated as isolated and either tagged or deleted, depending on your configuration.
+- if not, it is treated as unused and gc will either tag it or delete it, depending on your configuration.

 The most basic usage looks like this: